tomhrr/paws/README.md

 `paws-send-queued' should also be run periodically, in order to resend messages that have been queued due to temporary problems.

+If `paws-receive` is run without arguments, then it will fetch new messages from Slack for each workspace, one-by-one (i.e. each workspace will be processed in its entirety before moving on to the next one).
+If multiple workspaces are configured, this process can be made more efficient by having separate `paws-receive` calls for each workspace (see the `--name` parameter).
+Since the Slack API's rate limits are per-workspace, parallelising the process in this way does not increase the chance of running into a rate-limiting problem.

 ### Receivers

 #### maildir